5 Easy Tips for Successfully Planting Grass Seed

 2. Find the Right Seed

 Find the grass that will suit your lifestyle and location.
-Some grass mixes, like our Green Manure, are great for restoring the soil nutrients in your soil.
-Some, like our Colorado Supreme Turf Grass Mix , are better for heavy foot traffic.
-Native and drought tolerant grasses are great for creating a sustainable and low-maintenance landscapes.
-Make sure to consider you soil type, climate, amount of sun, and intended use when picking a grass mix.
+Some mixes, like our Green Manure and Cool Season Cover Crop, are great for restoring the soil nutrients in your soil.
+Some, like our Colorado Supreme Turf Grass Mix, are better for heavy foot traffic.
+Native and drought-tolerant grasses are great for creating a sustainable and low-maintenance landscape.
+Make sure to consider your soil type, climate, amount of sun, and intended use when picking a grass mix.

 3. Prepare Your Soil